 Since the party, I have made the kabobs with both pound cake and angel food cake.
 Both are delicious.
 Both work well.
 Whichever you can find easier is fine for the kabobs.

-The fruit kabobs made a great appetizer for Ryan’s party.
+The fruit kabobs were a great appetizer for Ryan’s party because they were a fun way to eat some fruit.
 But they would also be a healthy after-school snack.
 I like to dip in caramel or chocolate.
-Of course, that makes them less healthy.
+Of course, that makes them a less healthy snack.

 Fruit Kabobs Step by Step